parazeeknova/ThermoSense/.github/README.md

 > An intelligent thermal management system that helps users understand how ambient weather affects their device's thermal state, predict overheating risks, and take preventive actions through AI-powered insights.

+> [!NOTE]
+>  The reason this project isn't deployed is because it requires access to local system information and battery details.
+Hosting it on Vercel would consume edge requests and function invocations.
+On the other hand, self-hosting it on my VPS would only show the weather, since VPS machines don't have batteries and both Vercel and VPS environments are typically restrictive about exposing system-level details, likely due to their use of virtualization platforms like Proxmox.

 ## Project Overview